James Aish

-James Aish (born 8 November 1995) is a former professional Australian rules football player who played with the Brisbane Lions, Collingwood and Fremantle Football Clubs in the Australian Football League (AFL).
+James Aish (born 8 November 1995) is a former professional Australian rules football player who played with the Brisbane Lions, Collingwood Football Club and Fremantle Football Club in the Australian Football League (AFL).

 Early life

 He is the son of former Norwood midfielder Andrew Aish, the nephew of 1981 Magarey Medallist Michael Aish and the grandson of former Norwood captain Peter Aish.

 Aish broke a South Australian National Football League (SANFL) record by becoming the youngest Norwood player in 134 years to debut at league level.
 He was 16 on his SANFL debut at Norwood and played in SANFL premierships in both 2012 and 2013.
 Aish received Under 18 All-Australian honours in both 2012 and 2013.